oyejateen/geet-music/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-Firstly, I would like to thank [Will Adams](https://github.com/TEDDY6969) for all the help and writing the base of project.
+Firstly, I would like to thank [Will Adams](https://github.com/TEDDY6969) for all the help in hosting server.
 Secondly, I have downloaded music from Deezer website and right on the content goes to their respective owners.
 And last but not the least, thanks to w3 schools, geeksforgeek.
 * [Will Adams](https://github.com/TEDDY6969)